MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-redirects.md

     ```

 > [!NOTE]
-> If you get an error message "The operation is not supported for the site." then validate that there is no retention policy applied to the old or new sites URLs.
-These may need to be removed in order to delete the redirect.
+> If you get an error message "The operation is not supported for the site," make sure a retention policy isn't applied to the old or new URL for the site.
+You might need to remove the retention policy to delete the redirect.

 4. When prompted, confirm that you want to delete the redirect.